2015 HW3 32-Hour Rally – Albuquerque

 The Blue Swallow Motel is a step back in time.
 There is little that has changed from 1940 when it was constructed and opened.

 I got settled in and met three couples from Australia and another from England that had rented classic cars in Chicago to drive Route 66 all the way to Santa Monica Pier.
-The green chile enchilada dinner and margarita later that evening was a treat.
+The green chili enchilada dinner and margarita later that evening was a treat.
 I wandered back to my comfortable room exploring the history along this once very busy road.

 October 16, 2015